Polifack/CoDeLin/README.md

 - Planar algorithm: Algorithm employed in 2-planar bracket based encoding; Indicated by: --planar [GREED | PROPAGATE].
 - Single root: Flag that if present will post-process dependency trees to force root uniqueness.
 Indicated by --sroot.
 - Root search: Indicates the method of root search employed in dependency parsing.
 The available options are take the first node with head=0 as root or take the first node with rel=0 as root; Indicated by --rsearch [start_gethead | strat_getrel].
 Default is strat_gethead.
+- Hfr: Flag indicating to encode root dependencies in relative encoding as a special label (e.g. encode '-NONE-_root' instead of '-3_root')

 ### Encode single file example: